On Galois action on stack inertia of moduli spaces of curves: Galois Action at Infinity

-The lack of functoriality comes from the fact that \emph{there is no obvious choice of parameters}, which has the important consequence as noted below. \begin{rem} A $k$-rational change of parameters $t_{\D}$ to $t'_{\D} $ -- or \emph{infinitesimal homotopic transformation} -- leads to two \emph{$k$-homotopically} equivalent $k$-rational base points $F_x^{t_\D} \simeq F_x^{t'_\D}$, but \emph{not to equivalent} $\textrm{Gal}(\bar k/k)$\emph{-actions} on the fundamental groups: the action on Puiseux series makes some Kummer characters to appear from the $N$-th roots of the involved rational coefficients. \end{rem}
+The lack of functoriality comes from the fact that \emph{there is no obvious choice of parameters}, which has the important consequence below. \begin{rem} A $k$-rational change of parameters $t_{\D}$ to $t'_{\D} $ -- or \emph{infinitesimal homotopic transformation} -- leads to two \emph{$k$-homotopically} equivalent $k$-rational base points $F_x^{t_\D} \simeq F_x^{t'_\D}$, but \emph{not to equivalent} $\textrm{Gal}(\bar k/k)$\emph{-actions} on the fundamental groups: the action on Puiseux series makes some Kummer character appear from the $N$-th roots of the involved rational coefficients. \end{rem}